-The following are considered to be reasonable expectations of faculty:
+The following are considered to be reasonable expectations of faculty: The University has the following reasonable expectations of faculty teaching undergraduate courses:

 - a.
-There shall be a written description complete course syllabus for the current term distributed at the beginning of each undergraduate course.
-The course syllabus will specifying in general terms: - the content and nature of assignments; - notice of major papers and examinations, including an indication of Major Scheduled Grading Events; - the examination and/or assessment procedures; and - the mode of communication for excused absences, in accordance with University of Maryland Policy for a Student Medically Necessitated Absence From Class and the Policy and Procedures Concerning Academic Assignments on Dates of Religious Observances; - the basis for determining final grades, including if the plus/minus grading system will be used and the relationship between in-class participation and the final course grade; and- - reference to the list of course-related policies maintained by the Office of Undergraduate Studies.
+There shall be a written description complete course syllabus for the current term made available to students no later than the first day of class at the beginning of each undergraduate course.
+Any changes to the syllabus made after the first day of class must be announced and must be clearly represented with the date of the revision.
+The course syllabus will specifying in general terms: - a course description including course objectives; - the content and nature of assignments; - the schedule of major graded assessments (e.g., examinations and due dates for projects and papers); - the examination and/or assessment procedures; and - the mode of communication for excused absences; - the basis for determining final grades, including if the plus/minus grading system will be used and the relationship between in-class participation and the final course grade; and- - reference to the list of course-related policies maintained by the Office of Undergraduate Studies.